 In 2004, along with several other colleagues from the University of Bucharest, Faculty of Philosophy, I established the Research Center in Applied Ethics.
 I worked with this institution until 2011, when I decided to withdraw from my executive position and active membership.
 Currently, I am only a founding member.

 From October 2010 until February 2015, I was a visiting lecturer at the Faculty of Journalism and Communication Sciences, University of Bucharest, where I taught courses in Ethics and Media Ethics.
-I worked both as lecturer and instructor for Professor Tudor Catineanu, Professor Vasile Morar and Professor Cecilia Tohaneanu.
+I worked both as independent lecturer and instructor for Professor Tudor Catineanu, Professor Vasile Morar and Professor Cecilia Tohaneanu.

 In 2012, I became visiting lecturer at the Faculty of Communication and Public Relations, National School of Political Science and Public Administration, where I taught courses in Communication Ethics.
 Further details about my teaching activities can be found here.
 In 2015, I was invited to teach Business Ethics and Corporate Social Responsibility at the Consulting Management Master Program (CARO) from Faculty of Public and Business Administration, University of Bucharest.